A Future for R: Future API Backend Specification

 With this in place, the selection of using this backend as the future

-plan, will be done as plan(myparallel)
+plan, will be done as plan(myparallel) with the option of

-specifying certain arguments to be passed to myparallel()
+specifying certain arguments to be passed to myparallel().

-With the plan set, a call to f <- future(expr)
+With the plan set, a call to f <- future(expr) will then

 launch the evaluation of the future via the launchFuture()